Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint3/us23/01.requirements-engineering/Readme.md

 >
 > **Answer:** No.

+> **Question:** Should the team be generated like in the us05 or should each element be selected manually
+>
+> **Answer:** There is only one US that allows to create teams, as you mentioned, the US05.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** A message must be sent to all team members informing them about the assignment.